 Information and resources on Medicare payment and policies in Skilled Nursing Facilities (SNFs).
 If you have questions about this information, contact firstname.lastname@example.org.

-On April 27, 2018, CMS released its proposed 2019 prospective payment system (PPS) for skilled nursing facilities (SNFs), which includes plans to replace the existing SNF case-mix methodology, known as Resource Utilization Groups Version IV (RUG-IV), with an entirely new system CMS is calling the Patient-Driven Payment Model (PDPM).
+On August 8, 2018, CMS published its final 2019 prospective payment system (PPS) for skilled nursing facilities (SNFs), which outlines the agency's plans to replace the existing SNF case-mix methodology, known as Resource Utilization Groups Version IV (RUG-IV), with an entirely new system called the Patient-Driven Payment Model (PDPM).
 CMS believes the new model will save money and improve care by reducing administrative burden and tying payment to patient conditions rather than services provided.

-Under the PDPM, payments would be based on a resident's classification among 5 components—physical therapy, occupational therapy, speech-language pathology, nursing, and "non-therapy ancillary services," a category mostly related to drugs and medical supplies.
-Payment would be calculated by multiplying the case-mix index for the resident's group with each component, first by a base payment rate and then by days of service received.
-The payment calculations for each component would then be added together to create a resident's total per diem rate.
+Under the PDPM, payments will be based on a resident's classification among 5 components—physical therapy, occupational therapy, speech-language pathology, nursing, and "non-therapy ancillary services," a category mostly related to drugs and medical supplies.
+Payment will be calculated by multiplying the case-mix index for the resident's group with each component, first by a base payment rate and then by days of service received.
+The payment calculations for each component will then be added together to create a resident's total per diem rate.

-For more information, see the CMS fact sheet on the proposed rule or APTA's comment letter sent June 22, 2018 posted below.
+For more information, see the CMS fact sheet on the final rule or APTA's fact sheet on the final rule posted below.